verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] This kind of profanity stops here.
 - [ ] The sajjan with the takleef.
 - [ ] Garnished at convenient intervals with profane expressions.
+- [ ] I'm kind of addicted to breathing